lcapretz/firstgit/README.md

 # firstgit
 First Git created on November 4th
-There is a Class Quiz that imports from module questions
+There is a program Quiz that imports questions Class Question in module question.py